RONNCC/Competitive-Programming/README.md

+#forked from someone on the internet mostly for the /documentation folder

 ####My solutions from contests and online judge.
 There are solutions from 2009 until now; The old ones doesn't have the solution explanation.
 Almost all of them in c++.